emilpriver/go-hugo-portfolio/content/blog/the-on-call-driven-development.md

 But the bigger problem here is the stress that is created.
 We're humans, and when we're put under stress, we miss stuff - details that can be quite important.
 For instance, what does the container do when it gets a `SIGTERM` or `SIGKILL` notification from Kubernetes?
 Just aborting and killing the pod could create issues because the message wasn't finished yet, or the pod is killed.
 Do we handle a `panic` in the code?
 This is some of the stuff we can miss, which can create a need for an on-call team when the real problem is that the dev was put in a position when they we're unable to test it.

-This is also why I dislike "hard deadlines", sprints, SAFe and all of this stupid things bad managers have created.
+This is also why I dislike sprints, SAFe and these stuff we normally work with in our day-to-day life mainly as it can put us in a position where we stress-build something.

 ## The Lazy Dev